vincentbernat/thass0.github.io/_drafts/an-intuition-for-logarithms.md

 \end{align*}
 $$

+It might be a good idea to create flash cards for yourself to memorize the different identities or *rules* we can use to transform logarithmic equations.
+Don't put too much onto the same card.
+Instead, try to spread out the different insights over multiple cards.

 Theory-wise that's all I am going to cover in this post.
 Obviously, there is a lot more to know about logarithms, which I left out here for the sake of brevity.
 That said, all of this gives us a good foundation to expand upon in the future.
 More importantly, it is enough for us to compute the values of many different logarithmic equations.

 # Memorize a logarithm table